Make Your Next Trip Extraordinary

 Best for thrill-seekers

-Whitewater rafting on the Zambezi from Livingstone: Grade 5 rapids at every turn give even the most experienced rafter a thrill a minute, with lots of unplanned swimming sessions!
+Whitewater rafting on the Zambezi from Livingstone: Grade 5 rapids at every turn give even the most experienced rafter or kayaker a thrill a minute, with lots of unplanned swimming sessions!
 This is a serious, high-adrenaline pursuit and comes with a fair amount of risk.

 Bragging rights

-Visit one of Cherri’s Direct Impact Africa (DIA) projects in the Lower Zambezi/ Chiawa area, where she organizes highly personalized experiences tailor-made to the interests and expertise of each traveler and guarantees a meaningful, authentic exchange with local people.
-For instance, when a pediatrician traveler wanted to work with local midwives, Cherri brought nine of them to a clinic where the pediatrician spent two days teaching advanced techniques for dealing with troubled births.
-(A month later, a newborn was saved using the skills imparted by the doctor).
-On another trip, a contractor and his family helped one of DIA’s community projects rebuild their chicken coop.
-Cherri tailors each experience to make it relevant and meaningful.
-For children she offers age-specific activities, including a day of interactive cross-cultural exchange with local kids—something that Wendy did with her own boys in Zambia.
+Visit one of Cherri’s “Direct Impact Africa” projects in the Lower Zambezi/Chiawa area to learn about real village life.
+Finding meaningful, authentic opportunities to interact and share with local people is rare; this is the real thing.
+Visits are tailored entirely to your interests: For a pediatrician wanting to work with local midwives, Cherri brought nine midwives to a clinic where the pediatrician spent two days teaching advanced techniques for dealing with complicated births.
+On another trip, an architect and his family helped one of DIA’s community projects rebuild their chicken coop.
+Cherri tailors each experience to make it relevant and meaningful, as Wendy did with her own boys in Zambia.

 Prime picnic spot